‘Wishes’ is one of the Life Planning Tools on Final Fling – the place to capture funeral wishes and last wishes.

 If that random no.10 bus got you, who would know your funeral wishes?
 If you want to leave your favourite book to your best friend, who would know?
 If you want a special person by your side (if possible) when you go, who would know?

 The scary thing is, one in four of us will NOT die on predictable path.
-That means we won’t see it coming.
+We won’t see it coming.
 Out of the blue, we’ll be here and then gone.
 And someone else will have to make our funeral arrangements.
-And someone will have to clear up behind you.
+And someone will have to clear up behind us.
 So like a good Brownie or Scout: Be Prepared!

 First question after death